What is Federal Work Study (FWS)?

 Why choose to work?

 There are many good reason to work part time through your college years, such as minimizing your amount borrowed and paying for expenses and just as importantly, gaining skills and experience.
-Studies have shown that students who do take part-time positions while at college tends to have higher grade point averages, graduate faster and are less likely to drop out.
+Studies have shown that students who do take part-time positions while at college tends to have higher grade point averages, and are less likely to drop out of college.
 Reasons for this may include:

-In order to qualify for FWS all you have to do is check the box and answer “Yes” to question 31 on the Free Application for Federal Student Aid (FAFSA): “Are you interested in being considered for work-study?”
-Answering “Yes” will automatically put you on and awarding list, should you be eligible.
-Answering “Don’t Know” will put you on a waiting list and, based on your eligibility, let you be considered for available funds, not awarded to the students who answered “Yes”.
-If you answered “No” and later change your mind, you will have to get in touch with your Financial Aid office to inquire about the possibility to be instated on the waiting list for any available funds, based on your eligibility.
+Answering “Yes” will automatically put you on the award list for Federal Work Study, should you be eligible.
+Answering “Don’t Know” will put you on the wait list and based on your eligibility, allow you to be considered for available funds, not awarded to the students who have answered “Yes.”
+If you answered “No” and later change your decision, you will have to contact the University Scholarships and Financial Aid Office to inquire about the possibility to be added to the wait list for any available funds based on your eligibility.

-- Log on to Hokies4Hire (Note- new students will not have access to Hokies4Hire until after June 20th.)
+(Note – New students will not have access to Hokies4Hire until after July 1, 2017)

 Besides on-campus job opportunities, there are exciting opportunities for work-study jobs in two off-campus programs.
 The Virginia Tech Community Literacy Corps offers tutoring positions in the public and private schools in the local area.
 There are numerous non-profit agencies that hire federal work study students in Blacksburg and Christiansburg, Virginia.
 If you are interested in working off-campus, please contact Gloria Hoover, Federal Work Study Coordinator at email@example.com.